How to keep your hot tub clean

 To regularly keep your hot tub clean and fresh, you must follow a timely cleansing schedule.
 If you’re busy, this might lead you to miss this regimen frequently.

 But hot tub maintenance shouldn’t be stressful.
 When you think of a hot tub, it should excite you with a relaxing promise, not a stressful list of cleaning tasks.
 So don’t worry!
 You can leave the cleaning to a professional Tasker.

 Hire a handyman through Airtasker for your hot tub maintenance needs today!

-Find hot tub maintenance services, fastFind a hot tub maintenance expert
+Find hot tub maintenance contractors, fastFind a hot tub maintenance contractor

 FAQs on maintaining a hot tub

 Hot tubs require regular cleaning, and these maintenance procedures should be done either daily, weekly, monthly, or quarterly.
 If you don’t have the time to conduct these steps periodically, then it may be difficult for you to maintain them.

 Depending on how often and how many people use your hot tub, some put a small amount after each use.
 But if you don’t use it daily, you should not put chlorine sanitiser in your hot tub every day.
 It usually depends on where the chlorine levels read on a test strip.

 Depending on how frequently you use the tub, your hot tub should be drained and refilled about once every three or four months.

 It's free and takes only a minute.